mnemo70/paranoimia-vector-logo/README.md

 ## Usage

-On an Amiga (or emulator), run the ASM-One or Asm-Pro assembler and load the source file with the "r" command.
+On an Amiga (or emulator), run the ASM-One or Asm-Pro assembler and load the source file "Paranoimia-VectorLogo-original.S" with the "r" command.
 Following that, assemble with "a" and run the intro with "j main", which jumps to the main entry point of the code.

+The modern version "Paranoimia-VectorLogo.asm" compiles with Visual Studio Code and the [Amiga Assembly extension](https://github.com/prb28/vscode-amiga-assembly).
+You probably need to adapt launch.json to your environment.
+This even works on an Amiga 3000 with 68060 processor now.

 ## Notes